Grants for school security programs and other school safety measures are readily available if you just know where to look.

 Wrong!
 It would be nice but it's not the truth.

 Anyone who has applied for a grant knows that there is hard work involved.
 You'll need to spend time searching, reading, and applying for a real grant to get the funding you need for school security.
-If you need a good primer on the grant process and grant writing check out Scholastic.com, which has a grant primer.
+If you need a good primer on the grant process and grant writing check out this primer from the Texas Education Agency.

 Professional Grant Organization